 130. We begin our consideration of OVDs with an examination of the major business models employed by OVD providers.
 We then provide information concerning some of the major players in today's OVD marketplace.
-Next, we consider horizontal concentration and vertical integration in the marketplace.
 We then discuss regulatory and marketplace conditions affecting competition, including the recent entry and exit of OVDs.